 A set of rights granted by a government to a creator in order to protect an invention for a limited period of time.
 Processes or products that provide a new way of doing something or a solution to a technological problem may be considered inventions.

-The unauthorised reproduction and distribution of copyrighted materials on the internet.
+The unauthorized reproduction and distribution of copyrighted materials on the internet.

 A replica product is one that copies the look or the design of an existing product, without infringing on its trademarked name or logo.